JuliaGeometry/DelaunayTriangulation.jl/docs/src/triangulations/unconstrained.md

 This tells us that whenever we see a `-1` as a vertex, we have a ghost vertex corresponding to the outer curve, so e.g. if `get_adjacent(tri, u, v) == -1`, then `(u, v)` is an edge on the boundary.
 A better example is in the Gmsh section.

 - `tri.constrained_edges`: This would be the collection of constrained edges if we had any.
+See the constrained trangulation section.

+- `tri.all_constrained_edges`: This is a collection of all constrained edges currently in the triangulation, including the boundary edges.
+We have none here, but see the constrained triangulation section.

 - `tri.convex_hull`: This is the `ConvexHull` of `tri.points`.
 In this case, we have